Raphael Lemkin: Early life

 Lemkin was born Rafał Lemkin on 24 June 1900 in Bezwodne, a village in the Volkovyssky Uyezd of the Grodno Governorate of the Russian Empire (present-day Belarus).
 (Note: When Lemkin was born, the town was part of the Russian Empire.
 During the Interwar period it was located in Poland.
 In 1939, it was transferred to Byelorussian Soviet Socialist Republic and has been part of independent Belarus since 1991.)
 He grew up in a Polish Jewish family on a large farm near Wolkowysk and was one of three children born to Józef Lemkin and Bella née Pomeranz.
 His father was a farmer and his mother an intellectual, painter, linguist, and philosophy student with a large collection of books on literature and history.
 Lemkin and his two brothers (Eliasz and Samuel) were homeschooled by their mother.

 As a youth, Lemkin was fascinated by the subject of atrocities and would often question his mother about such events as the Sack of Carthage, Mongol invasions and conquests and the persecution of Huguenots.
-Lemkin apparently came across the concept of mass atrocities while, at the age of 12, reading Quo Vadis by Henryk Sienkiewicz, in particular the passage where Nero threw Christians to the lions.
+Lemkin came across the concept of mass atrocities while, at the age of 12, reading Quo Vadis by Henryk Sienkiewicz, in particular the passage where Nero threw Christians to the lions.
 About these stories, Lemkin wrote, "A line, red from blood, led from the Roman arena through the gallows of France to the pogrom of Białystok."
-In his writings, Lemkin demonstrated a belief central to his thinking throughout his life: the suffering of Jews in eastern Poland was part of a larger pattern of injustice and violence that stretched back through history and around the world.
+In his writings, Lemkin demonstrated a belief central to his thinking throughout his life: The suffering of Jews in eastern Poland was part of a larger pattern of injustice and violence that stretched back through history and around the world.

 The Lemkin family farm was located in an area in which fighting between Russian and German troops occurred during World War I. The family buried their books and valuables before taking shelter in a nearby forest.
 During the fighting, artillery fire destroyed their home and German troops seized their crops, horses and livestock.
 Lemkin's brother Samuel eventually died of pneumonia and malnutrition while the family remained in the forest.